 Obtain from the responsible local officer, usually the secretary, a list of all members of ASCE who reside in the area but are not active members of the Section and encourage them to join and participate in local activities.
-This duty is continuous; ASCE headquarters notifies the Section whenever ASCE members move into a local Section's area.

-Encourage recent ASCE student chapter graduates to apply for membership in ASCE and become active in local Section affairs.
+Encourage recent ASCE Student Chapter graduates to apply for membership in ASCE and become active in local Section affairs.